philbennett94/cosmosdb-scaling-with-azure-functions/README.md

   2. Publish the function to Azure.
   3. connect the function to a CosmosDB account alert using a webhook.

+**For your consideration**

-Some things to consider before implementing this solution: The solution only scales up, but can be used to scale down if you supply a negative value for the CosmosDB_RUIncrement settings attribute.
+The solution only scales up, but can be used to scale down if you supply a negative value for the CosmosDB_RUIncrement settings attribute.
 It is suggested to implement a limit on scaling to keep your bill manageable.
 Alerts are set at the account level meaning that this function will be triggered any time a resource under the account, for which the alert was set, is throttled.